Circular Connector Coupling Mechanisms for Extreme Environments

 Power, signal, and high-speed data are essential to the nervous system of modern electronics, and secure interconnect coupling mechanisms are critical to the reliability and integrity of their transmission.
 In our increasingly data-driven society, the demand for these essential requirements is infiltrating nearly every market and application environment, including harsh-environments such as those encountered in every transportation segment.

 Circular connectors are extensively employed in a variety of applications in the transportation market and other harsh environments.
-These connectors are available in a wide range of configurations and coupling mechanisms, many of which help ensure the reliable transmission of power, signal, and high-speed data even under the influence of hazards including vibration, shock, the ingress of dust and water, extreme temperatures, high pressure, and radiation.
+These connectors are available in a wide range of configurations and coupling mechanisms, many of which help ensure the reliable transmission of power, signal, and high-speed data even under the influence of hazards like vibration, shock, the ingress of dust and water, extreme temperatures, high pressure, and radiation.

-How Various Hazards Affect Connector Couplings
+How Various Hazards Affect Connector Coupling Mechanisms

 Extreme Temperature and Pressure: Extreme variations in temperature or pressure can cause rapid material expansion and contraction.
-The coupling mechanisms of connectors deployed in applications exposed to these hazards must be designed to withstand their effects in order to prevent environmental ingress that could lead to short circuits or outright failure.
+The coupling mechanisms of connectors deployed in applications exposed to these hazards must withstand their effects in order to prevent environmental ingress that could lead to short circuits or failure.
 Transportation industry applications such as construction and agricultural equipment, railway equipment, and heavy-duty trucks must operate in a wide range of climate extremes, so the connectors in these machines must be able to endure high heat as well as frigid cold.

 Ingress: Ingress can result when connectors are exposed to dust, dirt, sand, splashing water, rain, flooding, submersion, chemical cleaning agents, and oil.
 Circular connectors sealed against liquid ingress and the infiltration of foreign object debris must remain tightly mated — even under pressure — to ensure reliable operation.
 Ingress can short-circuit interior contacts, causing random equipment behavior and intermittent or total failure.
 The materials used to make these connectors, including shells, seals, and insulators, must be impervious to ingress and their construction must be rugged.

-Long-term resistance to chemical, water, and humidity exposure is often critical in industrial control applications.
+Long-term resistance to chemical, water, and humidity is often critical in industrial control applications.
 For instance, in semiconductor fabrication plants, many chemicals and a lot of water are used to implant, etch, and wash wafers.
 In these areas, connector couplings have to be more than just airtight to prevent ingress.
 Connectors employed in underwater applications also require reliable coupling mechanisms to maintain impervious seals.
 Circular connectors with military-grade threaded circular couplings serve both types of applications.

 Shock and Vibration: Vibration is characterized by continuous sine waves and can negatively affect the lifespan and reliability of interconnects.
 Vibration that is undetectable without specialized equipment may be detrimental to connections over time.
 Shock, on the other hand, constitutes extreme forces caused by sudden acceleration or deceleration.
 Shock can be especially hard on connectors.
 The primary difference between vibration and shock is the frequency and amplitude.